Actindo-AG/Documentation/PIM/API/02_GetStarted.md

 2. Enter **https://oauthdebugger.com/debug** in the *Redirect URI (required)* field.

 3. Enter your client ID in the *Client ID (required)* field.
-You have defined your client ID previously in the app registration.
+You have defined your client ID previously in the client app registration.

 4. Enter **profile** in the *Scope (required)* field.